 Don’t forget the rams after mating is over as they are the most neglected animals on the farm, despite the money spent on them.
 If you are keeping any rams, check their health and feed them well to recover condition.

-If rams have broken down over mating, get rid of them immediately to save feed over winter.
+If rams have broken down over mating, get rid of them immediately to save feed.
 And phone the breeder you got them from to report what happened.
 Breeders will welcome the feedback and replace the ram or give you a discount next year.

 Don’t dip or treat any ewes for external parasites for at least a month either before or after mating, no matter what your vet says about this not being a risk to ovulation or embryo survival.
 We don’t know enough about this so don’t take the risk.